TREE LIFE

 There are several areas of substantial montane forests occurring in the Northern Region of Malawi, namely, on the Misuku Hills which lie about seven to ten kilometres south of the Songwe River, which is the border with Tanzania, the Mafinga Mountains on the Chitipa Zambian border, on the Nyika Plateau and on the Viphya Hills lying to the north and south of the regional capital Mzuzu.
 Many of the forests are of considerable sizes and some of them are to be found on the top of ranges of hills and along quite steep ridges.

 I did not visit the Mafinga Mountains; however, I saw them while travelling up the road from the western side of the Nyika to Chitipa.
 I visited parts of the Misuku Hills, the Nyika Plateau, Uzumara Forest and forests around Mzuzu on the Viphya Hills.
-Generally these montane forests are fairly similar to those of Zimbabwe though the average size of the emergent trees appear taller and there are quite a few common, and even, dominant species that either do not occur or are very rare in Zimbabwe.
+Generally, these montane forests are fairly similar to those of Zimbabwe though the average size of the emergent trees appears taller and there are quite a few common, and even, dominant species that either do not occur or are very rare in Zimbabwe.
 I will describe and give my impressions of the forests below.

 Firstly the forests of the Misuku Hills just south of the Tanzanian border.
 There are three forest reserves, Matira in the West, Wilindi in the centre and Mugesse in the northeast.
 I visited Wilindi, which must be about 14km2.
 This forest is approached from a road that goes north from the main Karonga Chitipa Road just over twenty kilometres east of Chitipa.
 It was the most impressive forest that I saw in Malawi, which is quite surprising as it lies in the middle of Mwenemisuku area, one of the highest populated areas in northern Malawi.
 The forest is about twenty kilometres north of the main road on the main ridge of the MISUKU Hills.
 The road should be fair in the dry season, though steep, with four-wheel drive preferable in the wet season.

 Most of the forest is in its primary state and there is a road running through the middle of the forest going west along the ridge.
-The two dominant and emergent trees were Aningeria adolfi-friedericii (Sapotaceae) locally known as mufu and Entandrophragma exelsum locally known as mukarikari.
+The two dominant and emergent trees were Aningeria adolfi-friedericii (Sapotaceae) locally known as mufu and Entandrophragma excelsum locally known as mukarikari.
 The latter like other members of its genus (Entandrophragma caudatum in Zimbabwe) has its fruits contained in a wooden capsule (wooden banana).
 The capsules were scattered all over the forest floor, but apparently it was too late in the season (March) to gather seed.
 I did however manage to collect some seed (I think) of A. adolfi-friedericii and have managed to germinate two seedlings.

 Very characteristic of this forest, and indeed other forests in Northern Malawi were the very large epiphytic Drynaria volkensii ferns to be seen growing high up in the branches of the trees with their very distinct small ‘nest’ fronds and their much larger fertile fronds.
-Begonia sutherlanii was very common growing as an epiphytic on the lower trunks of large trees by pathways and along the forest edges, as was an Impatiens sp., which appeared similar in ways to the often cultivated ‘Congo Cockatoo’.
+Begonia sutherlandii was very commonly growing as an epiphytic on the lower trunks of large trees by pathways and along the forest edges, as was an Impatiens sp., which appeared similar in ways to the often cultivated ‘Congo Cockatoo’.

-My only regret is that I only managed to visit the Misuku hills on two very short occasions.
+My only regret is that I only managed to visit the Misuku Hills on two very short occasions.
 I will always remember them as perhaps the finest montane evergreen forests I have seen.
-Any one who visits Northern Malawi should make an effort to visit them even if they are a little off the beaten track!
+Anyone who visits Northern Malawi should make an effort to visit them even if they are a little off the beaten track!

 -Tackie Bannerman